MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 # Authenticate an IMAP, POP or SMTP connection using OAuth

-Learn how to use OAuth authentication to connect with IMAP, POP or SMTP protocols in Exchange Online in Office 365 and Outlook.com.
+Learn how to use OAuth authentication to connect with IMAP, POP or SMTP protocols and access email data for Office 365 users.

+> OAuth2 support for IMAP, POP, SMTP protocols as described below is not supported for Outlook.com users.

 If you're not familiar with OAuth 2.0, start by reading the [Microsoft identity platform (v2.0) overview](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-overview).
 That document introduces you to different components of Microsoft identity platform, including SDKs.